Cray-HPE/docs-csm/operations/security_and_authentication/Recovering_from_Mismatched_BMC_Credentials.md

     ncn-m001# cray hsm inventory redfishEndpoints describe $BMC
     ```

     If `DiscoveryStarted`, then wait and recheck the discovery status again.
-If `HTTPsGetFailed` examine the HSM logs to troubleshoot the issue.
+If `HTTPsGetFailed`, then examine the HSM logs to troubleshoot the issue.

 1. Determine the system's default BMC `root` user password: